frodobuf/frodobuf/README.md

     - all senders and receivers, actor and provider, implement the same trait
   - "registration" is done with macros.
 No hashtables, just simple string lookup.
 This reduces the amount of manual code required for handler classes.
   - optional generation of full rust crate with Cargo.toml & build.rs

+  The frodobuf crate and the wasmcloud-system-interface crate replace wapc-guest and wasmcloud-actor-core